ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-kubernetes/examples/ml-example.md

 #### Cope with unknown resource requirements.
-If you don't know how much compute your Ray workload will require, autoscaling will adjust your Ray cluster to the right size.
+If you don't know how much compute your Ray workload will require, autoscaling can adjust your Ray cluster to the right size.

 #### Save on costs.
 Idle compute is automatically scaled down, potentially leading to cost savings.